 Sliding scale therapists adjust their hourly fees to make their services affordable to their clients.
 This type of therapist can be ideal if you have to pay out of pocket.

 While all mental health service providers know how to treat concerns like adjustment disorders, depression, and anxiety, not all specialize in cases like PTSD (Post-Traumatic Stress Disorder), complicated grief, and postpartum depression.
 People looking for treatment for particular mental health issues can benefit from finding a specialist who is willing to slide their scale.

 If you can’t pay for your therapy session out of pocket, taking advantage of free or low-fee community mental health clinics may be a good idea.

-The clinics are usually staffed with psychologists and psychotherapists but can expand their services via the use of student mental health counselors, student social workers, and student psychologists.
+The clinics are usually staffed with psychologists and psychotherapists but can expand their services via the use of student mental health counselors, student social workers, and student psychologists (see here for the difference between social work and counseling).
 Experienced and licensed professionals supervise students.
 In the clinics, services are offered at remarkably low rates or at no cost.

 At the clinics, mental health professionals usually offer a variety of services, including family and individual counseling, drug addiction counseling, and medication management.
 The professionals can also treat psychological concerns like bipolar disorder, anxiety, and depression.

 3. Therapy Applications